UsamaHameed/blog/content/about/index.md

 layout: layouts/base.njk
 eleventyNavigation:
   key: About Me
-  order: 3
+  order: 2
 ---
 # About Me

-I am a person that writes stuff.
+a software engineering manager and newbie writer